highmobility/hmkit-fleet-v2/README.md

 ### Setup

 * `git submodule update --init --recursive`
-* Build the HMKit Core: `cd hmkit-oem/src/main/jni && make && cd -`
 * import the Gradle project
 * run the tests" `./gradlew test`

 ### Release

-All of the HMKit Fleet packages can be released from this project.
-This includes hmkit-oem, hmkit-core-jni, hmkit-crypto, hmkit-utils.

 **Pre checks**